What the Best Investors Do When They’re Worried About the Stock Market

 However, experienced investors do not follow the nervous investors who rush to sell everything and sit at the sideline.
 If you sell everything, you can miss out on big gains if the market bounces back from its lows.

-Instead of selling everything, top investors just sell the risky investments in their portfolios while holding onto stable investments in firmly established companies, otherwise known as blue-chip companies.
+Instead of selling everything, top investors just sell the risky investments in their portfolios while holding onto stable investments in firmly established companies, such as blue-chip companies.

-Large company stocks lost money on average about one out of every three years, according to Investor.gov.
+Historically, large company stocks only lost money about one out of every three years, on average.

 Some top investors don't sell when they feel a downturn coming, but they'll stop investing any extra cash they would normally invest.
 Investors holding large amounts of dividend stocks, for example, may turn off reinvestments and hold onto cash as a hedge against portfolio losses.